KatyBlumer/project_6410/README.md

-# A TLA+ Specification of the Harmony Virtual Machine Instructions
+# A TLA+ Specification of Harmony VM Instructions